 Tip: Be aware that caustic online behavior can come back to haunt you.
-When emotions are running high, like during an election year, you need to be especially careful about quarreling online or insulting people who have different viewpoints.
+When emotions are running high, you need to be especially careful about quarreling online or insulting people who have different viewpoints.
 Feeling heated?
 Step away from the keyboard and take a 30-second break to consider how a future employer might construe your comments.
 Also, delete any potentially damaging remarks you’ve shared on social media, news articles or blogs.

 “One candidate shared very negative comments regarding previous employers.”

 Tip: It’s never a good idea to badmouth former employers, bosses or colleagues, especially in a public forum.
 Even if the criticism is justified, negative comments will reflect poorly on only one person: you.
 Hiring managers may worry that you lack the temperament and judgment that they expect of their team members.